-In the event a student has a concern or grievance that cannot be resolved with the student's immediate Educator, Senior Director of Education or Student Services Department, the student may file the concern in written form as a grievance.
+In the event a student has a concern or grievance that cannot be resolved with the student's immediate Educator, Director of Education, the student may file the concern in written form as a grievance.
 The written grievance will then be referred to the Board of Grievances.
-If a student is suspended, terminated for Student Catalog Policy Violation or failure to achieve Satisfactory Academic Progress and wishes to appeal the decision, the student will also provide a written appeal to the Board of Grievances as described below.
+If a student is suspended, terminated for Student Catalog Policy Violation or failure to achieve Satisfactory Academic Progress, and wishes to appeal the decision, the student will also provide a written appeal to the Board of Grievances as described below.